What is micronutrient deficiency?

 Are biofortified crops developed through genetic modification (GM)?

 Biofortification of staple crops can be done through conventional crop breeding, agronomic practices (such as through application of fertilizers), or genetic modification (GM).
-So far, only one GM biofortified crop-Golden Rice in the Philippines-has been approved for commercial propagation.
+So far, only one GM biofortified crop-Golden Rice-has been approved for commercial propagation, in the Philippines.

-Our biofortification work is demand-led, guided by the policies, regulations, and legislation of the countries in which we operate.
+Our biofortification work is always demand-led; it is guided by the stated preferences, policies, regulations, and legislation of the countries in which we operate.
 We respect the right of governments to determine the best interests of their countries and citizens, based on the available evidence.

 Who is leading efforts in developing, utilizing and scaling biofortified crops?

 HarvestPlus is part of the CGIAR and leads the global biofortification effort, in collaboration with its CGIAR agricultural research partners, national agricultural research systems, national governments, international bodies, researchers, NGOs, and the private sector.
-As biofortified crops have gained broad acceptance and uptake, HarvestPlus is now focusing on its enabler and coordinator role, with country governments leading the way forward.
+As biofortified crops have gained broad acceptance and uptake, HarvestPlus is focusing more on its catalyzer, capacity strengthener, and coordinator role, with country governments leading the way forward.

 Where have biofortified crops been released?